 This is an OPEN CONTINUOUS ANNOUNCEMENT.
-The initial cut-off date for referral of eligible applications will be March 15, 2021.
-Applicants will be referred on an 'as needed' basis thereafter.
-This Nursing Assistant position is located on the Acute Psychiatry Unit at VA Central Western Massachusetts Healthcare System in Leeds, MA.
-Nursing Assistants perform a range of nursing care activities while assigned to the unit.
-In addition to performing activities of daily living and documentation, the Nursing Assistant demonstrates an understanding of each member of the interdisciplinary team's role and appropriately communicates with members to promote positive outcomes.
-Work consists of personal care duties, treatments, documentation, re-motivation therapy, and patient teaching.
-Recurring duties are carried out independently.
+The initial cut-off date for referral of eligible applications will be July 26, 2021.
+Applicants will be referred on a periodic basis thereafter.
+This position is located on the mental health and substance abuse recovery unit (sub-acute psychiatry) unit at VA Central Western Massachusetts Healthcare System in Leeds, MA.
+The incumbent performs a wide variety of clerical, patient care and supportive duties and is flexible in adapting to work demands and numerous assignments.
+The incumbent maintains the progress of the daily flow of work and makes adjustments according to the needs of the patients and practitioners.
+The work involves the performance of the full range of functions using a variety of conventional techniques and procedures.
+The work directly affects the overall well-being of the patients served.
+Work consists of personal care duties, treatments, documentation, remotivation therapy, and patient teaching.
+Recurring duties and carried out independently.
 Veterans age 18 through the geriatric years are served with all diagnoses found in late adolescence, early mid-life and late adulthood.
 Some duties include but are not limited to: Escorting patients/residents safely both on and off station.
-Is able to follow standard precautions and other infection control protocols as needed.
+Is able to follow standard precaution and other infection control protocols as needed.
 Demonstrates knowledge of basic health care provider skills.
-Provides 1:1 or Safety Sitter nursing care to patients/residents who may require restraints or special observation.
+Provides 1:1 or Safety Sitter nursing care to patient's/resident's who may require restraints or special observation.
 Understands patient's/resident's rights and responsibilities.
-Maintains a safe, secure environment for patients/residents staff, significant others, and visitors as addressed in the VAMC Safety Manual.
-Provides comprehensive physical care to patients/residents. motivating patients/residents toward optimal level of functioning.
-Work Schedule: Multiple shifts may be available: Days: 7:30am - 4:00pm; Evenings: 3:30pm - 12:00am; Nights: 12:00am - 8:00am.
-May be scheduled for weekends and holidays.
-Financial Disclosure Report: Not required
+Maintains a safe, secure environment of patients/residents staff, significant others and visitors as addresses in the VAMC Safety Manual.
+Provides comprehensive physical care to patients/residents.
+Motivating patients/residents toward optimal level of functioning.
+Work Schedule: Multiple tours may be available, weekdays/nights, weekends, and holidays may be scheduled: Days with rotation 7:30am - 4:00pm Evenings 3:30pm - 12:00am Nights 12:00am - 8:00am Available tour will be discussed at interview Financial Disclosure Report: Not required

 Providing Health Care for Veterans: The Veterans Health Administration is America’s largest integrated health care system, providing care at 1,255 health care facilities, including 170 medical centers and 1,074 outpatient sites of care of varying complexity (VHA outpatient clinics), serving 9 million enrolled Veterans each year.